elisa-aleman/ai_python_dev_reference/docs/setup_guides/Windows-Setup.md

 # Windows setup environment for development

 TODO:
-- [ ] Add style guide for location comments
-- [ ] Re-check old narrative
-- [ ] Add comments about proxy?
-- [ ] Check all syntax highlights and location comments
-- [ ] Wrap all links

 - [ ] propagate relevant parts of suggested tools guide to OS specific guides with links to this main document

 I initially used to work on python and Data Science using MacOSX or Ubuntu, so changing to Windows was a confusing experience.
 Because of this I wrote a guide of everything I did for the initial setup of my computer to start programming.